slugbyte/config/play/README.md

 # PLAY
-> non work projects that are on going
+> fun projects that are on going